myobie/dot-files/README.md

 * `vim-surround` - without this I would lose my mind.
 I love being able to swap quotes or wrap in parens, etc.
 * `vim-ragtag` - when working with html I like to be able to type `h1C-x<Enter>` and it will make `h1` tags on new lines with an indented line in-between.
 * `vim-polyglot` - becuase I am not too lazy to go find all the different plugins I need for every language
+* `vim-ale` – best lint + fix + completion provider I've used so far
+* `vim-asyncomplete` – I like this completion better than what comes with Ale, but it just uses Ale as it's provider

 #### Other highlights